People sometimes ask me if rescue centers or animal shelters ever have puppies available for adoption.

-So you are unlikely to find any rescue centre that will offer a puppy to a home where all the adults work full-time.
+So you are unlikely to find any rescue center that will offer a puppy to a home where all the adults work full-time.

 How to adopt a puppy from a shelter – summary

-It is possible to adopt a puppy from a shelter or rescue centre, but they are in high demand.
+It is possible to adopt a puppy from a shelter or rescue center, but they are in high demand.

 There is an element of risk in that you may not have any information on the pup’s parents, their health checks or even what breeds they were.
 And with a puppy, you won’t know quite how big he is likely to get.

 If you have the time needed to devote to a puppy and are happy not to have a lot of information on his background, then a rescue puppy could be a wonderful addition to your family – check out our article Adopting Vs Buying A Dog for more information.

 When you are ready to adopt from a shelter, be sure to register your interest and get home checked.
 And keep in touch the rescue center regularly to find out about new arrivals.

 Are you still having trouble picking the right pup for your family?

 Then why not check out “Choosing The Perfect Puppy“.

 From the author of Total Recall and The Happy Puppy Handbook.